(as adopted by the AER General Assembly 23 May 2018 in Oppland (NO))

 c) Invites international, interregional, regional and municipal organisations to take part in the Bureaus discussions whenever these deal with matters relevant for AER;

-d) Prepares declarations and decisions which, whenever relevant, are submitted to the Executive Board or the General Assembly.
+d) Adopts the political priorities of AER and prepares other declarations and decisions which, whenever relevant, are submitted to the Executive Board or the General Assembly.

 5.3 Invited to the meetings of the Bureau are